Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vermicelli with tofu and shrimp paste

 Bun dau mam tom is a Hanoi specialty, with the main ingredients being fried tofu, vermicelli and shrimp paste.
-These are all common foods, but when combined, they bring a special flavor, creating a dish unlike any other locality.
-A full portion of bun dau usually has pork leg, fried spring rolls, sausage, pork intestines, green rice sausage and raw vegetables.
+These are all common foods, but when combined, they create a special dish unlike any other locality.
+A full portion of bun dau usually includes pork leg, fried spring rolls, sausage, pork intestines, green rice sausage and raw vegetables.

 Thanh Tri rice rolls

-According to the Thanh Tri Ward Information Portal (Hoang Mai District), there are currently nearly 50 households maintaining the traditional rice paper making and hand-made rice paper making.
+According to the Thanh Tri Ward Information Portal (Hoang Mai District), there are currently nearly 50 households maintaining the traditional rice paper making and hand-rolling.
 Ingredients include rice, lard or oil for frying green onions and onions.
 Thanh Tri rice paper does not contain borax or preservatives.

 Banh cuon la (thin rice rolls with fried green onions in the middle) and banh cuon with minced meat, wood ear mushrooms, and onions.
 Enjoying Thanh Tri banh cuon cannot be without cinnamon sausage, coriander, dried onions, and a bowl of dipping sauce with sour, spicy, salty, and sweet flavors.